mappum/blockchain-spv/README.md

   // where `retarget` is a boolean
   shouldRetarget: function (block, callback) { ... },

-  // called to calculate the new difficulty
+  // called to calculate the expected difficulty for `block`
   // should call the callback with `cb(err, target)`,
   // where `target` is a Buffer containing the target hash
-  calculateTarget: function (prevBlock, blockchain, callback) { ... },
+  calculateTarget: function (block, blockchain, callback) { ... },

   // called to compute the hash of the header used to verify mining
   // should call the callback with `cb(err, hash)`,